 A B C D E F G H I J K L M N O P Q R S T U V W X Y Z

-In most cases, the is the authority we use to determine word usage.
-If however, there is an exception to what this guide suggests, or it it is not covered in this guide, we document the preferred words here.
-Remember to notify fellow Documentation Team members when adding words to this list.
+In most cases, the Microsoft Manual of Style and the Hitachi Global Style and Standards are the authority we use to determine word usage.
+Any exceptions or exclusion of word usage in our documentation are mentioned here. here.
+Remember to notify fellow documentation team members when adding words to this list.

-Add words alphabetically.

 A

-Abbreviations and Foreign Terms
+Abbreviation

 Do not use the following abbreviations and terms because they cause problems with translation software: